morhilai/ravendb-jvm-tutorials/README.md

 ```

 If an entity doesn't already have an id field, RavenDB will automatically generate a unique document id on the client side.
-By default, entities get autogenerated ids in the following format: `collection/[number_tag]`, which makes them human readable, and makes it simple to ensure they are unique database-wide.
+By default, ids are generated in the following format: `collection/[number_tag]`, which makes them human readable, and
+helps to ensure that they are unique database-wide.

 ## RavenDB Client API
-The Java Client API is added as a dependency to `pom.xml`.
+The Java Client is included as a dependency in `pom.xml`.
 ```xml
 <dependency>
     <groupId>net.ravendb</groupId>